What do I do if I need to find the best home for my dog?

 Read through all the information on the Website and ask yourself whether you are prepared to give a home to a dog.
 Remember that most Labradors live around 12 – 15 years.
 They need a lot of attention, especially in the early years.

-There are three ways that you can contact us or register your interest in adopting a Labrador:
+There are two ways that you can contact us or register your interest in adopting a Labrador:

 Once we have received your application, your local Area co-ordinator will be in touch when we have a dog that would be suitable for your family.

 Yes think about what dog your want.
 Do you want a male or a female?
 Do you want a Black, Chocolate or Yellow dog?
 Do you want a young dog or an older one?
 Are you experienced with dogs, could you handle a boisterous one?
 A lot of dogs need a special care and training; what can I do?